The Undead State

 This isn’t the first time a government has tried to dismantle itself.

-Now, in 2025, Elon Musk’s Department of Government Efficiency (DOGE) is attempting a far more aggressive approach, eliminating entire agencies overnight.
+Now, in 2025, Elon Musk’s Department of Government Efficiency (DOGE) is attempting a far more aggressive approach, pushing rapid workforce reductions, agency restructuring, and program cuts.
 Supporters hail it as long-overdue reform, while critics warn of chaos and the erosion of essential public services.

-But history suggests that bureaucracy, once created, rarely disappears — it only changes form.
+But history suggests that bureaucracy, once created, rarely disappears.
+It changes form.

 The Origins: Pragmatic Solutions to Specific Problems